Laser Hair Removal in Indianapolis

 Because laser hair removal is such a popular procedure, almost everyone knows someone who has had this treatment done with varying results.
 For this reason, many patients are skeptical of laser hair removal treatments having heard that it “doesn’t work,” and “isn’t worth the cost.”
 However, what patients learn is that laser hair removal at laser treatment centers or medical spas may not work as well as those performed in a dermatology practice under the supervision of a board-certified dermatologist.
 Additionally, certain safety measures may not be adequately followed in a medical spa.
 Seeing a laser specialist in a dermatology practice ensures the best quality and safety during your treatment series.

 To find out if you’re a good candidate and get your questions answered, it’s best to schedule a consultation with our team.
-Until your appointment, however, here’s some helpful FAQs about laser hair removal.
+Until your appointment, however, here’s some helpful FAQs.

-How do I prepare my skin for laser hair removal treatments?
+How do I prepare my skin for treatments?

 - Shave hair on the area to be treated the day of treatment or day before (for face, shave the same day)